darradak-school/EvolutionaryComputation2025/Assignment1/final/doc/readme.txt

 Can configure localsearch variables in the main function to change the algorithm parameters.
 E.g. add new problems, alter cooling rate, change the stagnation limit, etc.

-Run evolutionary algorithm testing and benchmarking "python evolutionary.py"
+Run evolutionary algorithm testing and benchmarking Ex.6 "python evolutionary_modular.py"

+(Would take >24hrs to complete USA and pr2392 on larger test cases - ran on smaller test examples even after multithreading/parellelizing due to submission deadlines)
+(Added parellelizisation may cause issues on some systems but should work naturally using up to as many processes as possible)

 Run inverover algorithm - Ex.7
 "python inverover.py"